Neeraj704/PlantsMantra/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/ca62d45f-4aed-4d2b-a45d-beee2f93fc28) and start prompting.
+Simply visit the [Lovable](https://lovable.dev/projects/ca62d45f-4aed-4d2b-a45d-beee2f93fc28) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.